omagebright/Exosite-STING-ML-Prediction/README.md

 ## Overview

-This repository contains the machine learning pipeline and comprehensive datasets used to predict allosteric site-forming residues (AFRs) on proteins.
+This repository contains the machine learning pipeline and datasets used to predict allosteric site-forming residues (AFRs) on proteins and as well their evaluation.
 Allosteric sites are critical protein regions that facilitate functional modulation when small molecules or other proteins bind to these sites, often distinct from the active site.
-This work builds upon the rich structural and physicochemical data contained within **STINGRDB2** to predict exosite-forming residues, leveraging detailed nanoenvironment descriptors at the residue level.
+This work builds upon the rich structural and physicochemical data contained within **STINGRDB2** to predict AFRs, leveraging detailed internal protein nanoenvironment descriptors at the residue level.
 By accurately predicting these regions, our tool advances computational methods for drug discovery, protein engineering, and understanding complex protein-protein interactions.

 The **STINGAllo** model developed in this repository improves upon existing methods by incorporating residue-level data rather than limiting analysis to traditional pocket-focused techniques.
-This approach enables the identification of cryptic allosteric sites, which are often missed by conventional methods.
+This approach enables the identification of cryptic allosteric sites and AFRs on flat surfaces, which are often missed by conventional methods.

 ### Research Significance

 The prediction of allosteric sites is a key challenge in computational biology and drug discovery.
 Allosteric regulation can provide a unique mechanism for modulating protein function, allowing for the design of small molecules that have more specific and fine-tuned effects than traditional inhibitors targeting active sites.
 By predicting AFRs accurately, we pave the way for the discovery of novel therapeutic targets, especially for diseases where allosteric modulation can play a critical role.

-Our machine learning model leverages over 298 descriptors derived from **STINGRDB2** to assess the physicochemical properties of amino acid residues, offering a detailed and refined prediction of their allosteric potential.
-The model achieves robust performance on a test set, with significant improvements in DCC accuracy compared to existing tools.
+Our machine learning model leverages several descriptors derived from **STINGRDB2** to assess the physicochemical properties of amino acid residues, offering a detailed and refined prediction of their allosteric potential.
+The model achieves robust performance on the ASBench test set, with significant improvements in DCC accuracy compared to existing tools.

 ## Features and Capabilities

 ### 1. **Nanoenvironment-Based Prediction**
    - The **STINGAllo** model is based on the nanoenvironment concept, which describes the local structural and physicochemical properties of amino acid residues.
-This framework allows for the prediction of AFRs at a residue-specific level, improving accuracy over existing methods that rely solely on pocket-based predictions.
+This framework allows for the prediction of AFRs at a residue-specific level, improving accuracy over existing methods that rely on pocket-based predictions.
-   - Our approach extracts 298 unique descriptors for each residue, sourced from the **Blue Star STING** database, characterizing their environment and potential to participate in allosteric regulation.
+   - Our approach extracts several unique descriptors for each residue, sourced from the **STING** database, characterizing their environment and potential to participate in allosteric regulation.

 ### 2. **High Prediction Accuracy**
    - **F1-Score**: 0.64